 Photosensitive epilepsy is rare.
-Just under 1 in 100 people in the UK have epilepsy.
+Around 1 in 100 people in the UK have epilepsy.
 And of these people, 3 in every 100 have photosensitive epilepsy.

 Most people who develop photosensitive epilepsy are aged between 7 and 19 years old.
 But a small number of people who develop epilepsy as adults also have photosensitive seizures.

 Women are more likely to have photosensitive epilepsy than men.

 If someone in your family has photosensitive epilepsy, you are more likely to have it too.
 And if someone in your family has juvenile myoclonic epilepsy, you are also at higher risk of having photosensitive epilepsy.